DataFire/Integrations/integrations/generated/google_storage/README.md

   * generation `string`: The content generation of this object.
 Used for object versioning.
   * id `string`: The ID of the object, including the bucket name, object name, and generation number.
   * kind `string`: The kind of item this is.
 For objects, this is always storage#object.
-  * kmsKeyName `string`: Cloud KMS Key used to encrypt this object, if the object is encrypted by such a key.
-Limited availability; usable only by enabled projects.
+  * kmsKeyName `string`: Not currently supported.
+Specifying the parameter causes the request to fail with status code 400 - Bad Request.
   * md5Hash `string`: MD5 hash of the data; encoded using base64.
 For more information about using the MD5 hash, see Hashes and ETags: Best Practices.
   * mediaLink `string`: Media download link.
   * metadata `object`: User-provided metadata, in key/value pairs.